JeschkeLab/DeerLab/docsrc/source/preprocess.rst

 - In common commercial spectrometers, the time-axes are measured in absolute values.
 This step aims to optimally determine and correct for the zero-time of the time axis.

 - The intensity of the signal is fiven in some arbitrary units (usually some kind voltage).
-All functions in DeerAnalysis are agnostic with respect to this scaling and do not require the dipolar signal to be scaled such that V(0)=1.
-This scale is optimized by all fit functions in DeerLab, yet it can still be corrected by pre-processing.
+All functions in DeerLab are agnostic with respect to this scaling and do not require the dipolar signal to be scaled such that V(0)=1.
+This scale is automatically optimized by all fit functions in DeerLab, yet it can still be corrected by pre-processing (although it is not recommended).

 .. code-block:: python